Dhanarajb/mr/README.md

 #### Can you discuss a challenging project or Deadline you've worked on and how you overcame obstacles as a front-end developer?
 I worked on a tough project with tight deadlines.
 I focused on important tasks, talked a lot with the team, and shared any problems early.
 We changed things as needed, managed time well, and finished the project on time.

+#### Can you tell me about how you worked on projects in your last job?
+Sure!
+In my previous job at Tech Mahindra, we used Agile, mainly Scrum.
+We had regular meetings like sprint planning, daily stand-ups, and retrospectives.
+This helped us talk a lot and make changes quickly.
+Working together in different teams made sure everyone knew what we were trying to do, and we did our projects well.

+#### How do you decide what work to do first in a project?
+When planning our work for a project, I think about what is most important for the project and what the client needs.
+I look at things like what depends on something else, how hard a task is, and if there are any possible problems.
+This way, we can do the most important things early, making sure we finish the project on time.
+I talk a lot with my team to make sure we all agree on what's most important.

 #### How do you stay updated on the latest front-end technologies and trends?
 Simple Answer: "I read blogs, follow online communities, and attend webinars to learn about new technologies.
 This helps me stay updated and bring fresh ideas to the team."